10thcode/alx-system_engineering-devops/0x00-hello_world/README.md

 2-assembler: a script that generates the assembly code of a C code and save it in an output file.
 The C file name will be saved in the variable main.c

+3-name: a script that compiles a C file and creates an executable named cisfun.